-As a result of staff shortages there are changes to some local services from January 2019 for 3 months.
+As a result of staff shortages there are changes to some local services.
 This page will be kept updated with the correct opening times for young people's clinics.

 youngpeople@SANDYFORD clinics are for all young people aged 17 and under.
 You do not need to make an appointment, they are all drop in clinics, (see below).
 You might have some questions about our young people's clinics before you come along so if you do, see the frequently asked questions section at the bottom of the page.

 If you can't make the young people's clinic times below, you can come along to any service at any time (check opening times) and be seen by a nurse.

 If you aren't sure where your nearest clinic is... pop in your postcode below